Timeline of incidents involving QAnon: Break-in at a Tokyo vaccination center

 A Japanese QAnon-affiliated group called YamatoQ waged an online disinformation campaign against the COVID-19 vaccine rollout in Japan, claiming that the coronavirus did not exist and that vaccinations were part of a plan to decrease the population through the administration of harmful substances.
+Its members were recruited through social media.

-On April 7, 2022, twelve members of YamatoQ trespassed into a Shibuya health care clinic that provided COVID-19 vaccine shots; four of them were immediately arrested by the Tokyo Metropolitan Police.
+On April 7, 2022, twelve members of YamatoQ trespassed into a Shibuya health care clinic that provided COVID-19 vaccine shots; four of them were immediately arrested by officers from the Tokyo Metropolitan Police Public Security Bureau.

 The group's leader, a former V-Cinema actor named Hiroyuki Kuraoka, was arrested on April 20.
-He was sentenced by the Tokyo District Court on December 22, 2022 with four other YamatoQ members for trespassing on various vaccination sites.
+He was sentenced by the Tokyo District Court on December 22, 2022, with four other YamatoQ members for trespassing on various vaccination sites.

+In June 2022, YamatoQ announced that they would create Eden-based communes.
+In November 2022, pro-YamatoQ influencer Daisuke Murai was arrested for allegedly misappropriating money from unemployment benefits and donations for personal expenses.
+During Murai's first trial at the Osaka District Court on March 17, 2023, Murai denied the charges and claimed that the arrests are done to suppress the anti-vaccine movement.
+On March 15, 2024, Murai was found guilty of the charges and was sentenced to one year and six months in prison.

+Officers from the Shizuoka Prefectural Police and the Yaizu Police Station arrested YamatoQ members for supposedly trespassing on a COVID-19 vaccination site in Yaizu, Shibuya.
 Shizuoka Prefectural Police launched a raid on the office of YamatoQ on December 5, 2022.

 Attempted "arrest" of Peterborough police officers

-On August 10, Romana Didulo called on her Telegram followers to "arrest" the police forces of Peterborough, Ontario for enforcing COVID-19 restrictions.
+On August 10, Romana Didulo called on her Telegram followers to "arrest" the police forces of Peterborough, Ontario, for enforcing COVID-19 restrictions.
 Three days later, about 40 of Didulo's followers demonstrated in front of the Peterborough Police station and, after listening to a speech from Didulo, attempted to perform a citizen's arrest of the police officers, whom they accused of "COVID crimes".
 They were not allowed to enter the police station.
 Six of the demonstrators ended up being arrested; two of them were charged with assaulting a police officer.
 Didulo later attempted to distance herself from the event by announcing that she had been merely an observer and not a participant.